 Acknowledgments

-I would like to thank Lucas ChampollionLudger Jansen and Anton Zimmerling for comments on a previous version of this paper.
+I would like to thank Lucas Champollion, Ludger Jansen, and Anton Zimmerling for comments on a previous version of this paper.
 The paper has also benefitted greatly from the participants in the hybrid course ‘Revisiting Event Semantics’ in the fall of 2023 at the Université Côte d’Azur, especially Riccardo Baratella, Kalle Mueller, Clementine Raffy, Mikhail Smyrnov, and Eytan Zweig.

 References